 4. Hiking Shirt or Baselayer

 For a wear-all-day hiking shirt, we recommend a short-sleeve t-shirt or lightweight long-sleeve baselayer made with synthetic fabric or merino wool.
-Collared button-up hiking shirts offer a great deal of ventilation for hot days, while standard t-shirts are less restrictive and easier to layer over.
+Collared button-up hiking shirts offer a great deal of ventilation and sun protection for hot days, while standard t-shirts are less restrictive and easier to layer over.
 Be sure to opt for fabrics like polyester and wool over cotton, as they wick away sweat, dry quickly, and stay warm even when wet.
 The Smartwool Merino 150 Baselayer top is a temperature regulating merino wool shirt that comes in both short-sleeve and long-sleeve varieties.

 5. Rain Jacket and/or Windbreaker

 For unexpected rainstorms or that classic all-day drizzle we’re used to in the Pacific Northwest, a rain shell will keep you warm and dry all day on the trail.
 For hiking, it’s important that your rain shell is breathable as well as waterproof, as you’ll likely be wearing it while building up a sweat.
 For all-day rain, 3-layer designs like the Patagonia Torrentshell 3L offer the height of protection and breathability, while lightweight 2.5-layer designs like the Marmot PreCip Eco and REI Co-op Rainier will provide enough airflow and durability for most circumstances.
 And for those days when the forecast looks more windy than rainy, we're big fans of the lightweight protection that a windbreaker offers—and many, like the Black Diamond Alpine Start, offer impressive water resistance in a pinch.